 - A partial example is Halle Berry's version of Storm in the X-Men films.
 When channeling her power, her eyes go milky white (taken from the comics, when the artists remember).
 In the first film, this was done with contacts, but she complained, so in the sequels they added the effect digitally in post-production.

 - Darryl Revok gets this in the psychic duel at the end of Scanners.

 - The deadites of the Evil Dead films, much to the chagrin of the actors and actresses who had to wear thick white contact lenses over their eyes and be led blindly around the movie set.
-Interestingly, they're not only undead monsters, they also have the "prophet" angle of this trope covered: the first person to be possessed announced her transformation by correctly listing a series of hidden playing cards in an increasingly demonic voice, and all of them can read their victim's minds and play on their weaknesses.
+Interestingly, they're not only undead monsters, they also have the "prophet" angle of this trope covered: the first person to be possessed in the original film announced her transformation by correctly listing a series of hidden playing cards in an increasingly demonic voice, and all of them can read their victim's minds and play on their weaknesses.

 - Lon Chaney, Sr. claimed a number of techniques for portraying this form of blindness on screen.
 For short shots, he would simply roll his eyes up into his skull.
 For longer takes, he would either use a mixture of guncotton to form a film over his eyes, or he would spread a thin layer of egg-white over his eyes to obscure them.